 The Boys Next Door formed in 1973 while its members were still at Caulfield Grammar.
-A teenage Rowland used to review their shows for fanzines and wound up joining them as second guitarist; then, in 1978, they morphed into the Birthday Party.
+A teenage Rowland used to review their shows for fanzines and wound up joining them as second guitarist in 1978; then they morphed into the Birthday Party when they moved to London in 1980.
 Tonight they’re represented by drummer Phill Calvert, Harvey on guitar, Chris Walsh on bass and Harry Howard – who frequently performed in bands with his big brother – on vocals and guitar.
 The knife-sharpening guitar effect that Rowland intended to be a “hot-rodded version of Duane Eddy”, is lovingly recreated, and Harvey steps up to the plate to sing ‘Ho-Ho’, after Tex Perkins – standing in for the conspicuously absent Nick Cave – goes AWOL.
 It’s not the strongest section of the night, but it’s interesting to hear the genesis of that talent, because it was perhaps Rowland’s early recognition as a guitar hero that contributed to the Birthday Party’s demise in 1983.
 Having two forces of nature powering the band could only result in them repelling each other.

 The stage is cleared for the next era.
 These Immortal Souls diminutive keyboardist Genevieve McGuckin is popular with the crowd, dwarfed by her NORD and dressed in velvet finery.
 She’s joined by Harry, drummer Craig Williamson are guitarist JP Shilo.
 Harry warns us gravely, “This is probably the last These Immortal Souls performance you’ll ever see.”
 Jonnine Standish from HTRK is welcomed on stage for a rendition of ‘Marry Me’.
 Her band followed in These Immortal Souls’ footsteps by making Berlin their base, and along with husband Conrad, she came to collaborate with Rowland in later years.